 Net Revenue Retention Rate (NR3): Measures the year-over-year change in subscription and maintenance revenue for the population of customers that existed one year ago ("base customers").
 Net revenue retention rate is calculated by dividing the current quarter subscription and maintenance revenue related to base customers by the total corresponding quarter subscription and maintenance revenue from one year ago.
 Subscription and maintenance revenue is based on USD reported revenue, and fluctuations caused by changes in foreign currency exchange rates and hedge gains or losses have not been eliminated.
 Subscription and maintenance revenue related to acquired companies, one year after acquisition, has been captured as existing customers until such data conforms to the calculation methodology.
 This may cause variability in the comparison.
-Beginning with the first quarter of fiscal 2021, Autodesk modified its definition of NR3 to the definition above.
-The effect of this change is not material for the periods presented.

-Other Revenue: Consists of revenue from consulting, training and other services, and is recognized over time as the services are performed.
-Other Revenue also includes software license revenue from the sale of products that do not incorporate substantial cloud services and is recognized up front.
+Other Revenue: Consists of revenue from consulting, training, and other products and services, and is recognized as the products are delivered and services are performed.

-Product Subscription: Provides customers the most flexible, cost-effective way to access and manage 3D design, engineering, and entertainment software tools.
-Our product subscriptions currently represent a hybrid of desktop and SaaS functionality, which provides a device-independent, collaborative design workflow for designers and their stakeholders.
+Product Subscription: Provides customers a flexible, cost-effective way to access and manage 3D design, engineering, and entertainment software tools.
+Our product subscriptions currently represent a hybrid of desktop and cloud functionality, which provides a device-independent, collaborative design workflow for designers and their stakeholders.

 Recurring Revenue: Consists of the revenue for the period from our traditional maintenance plans and revenue from our subscription plan offerings.
-It excludes subscription revenue related to consumer product offerings, select Creative Finishing product offerings, education offerings, and third-party products.
+It excludes subscription revenue related to consumer product offerings, select Creative Finishing product offerings, and third-party products.
 Recurring revenue acquired with the acquisition of a business is captured when total subscriptions are captured in our systems and may cause variability in the comparison of this calculation.